 NOTE: The coaxial cable(s) should only be hand-tightened, but firmly attached.
 You can use a wrench but be very gentle — over-tightening can strip the threads.
 If tightening doesn’t help, you may want to try a new coaxial cable.

 - Do you have sufficient power?
-Each headbox (Main and Drone) requires a dedicated 15 amp circuit.
-Each 3-relay box requires a dedicated 20 amp circuit.
-Each 5-relay box requires a dedicated 30 amp circuit.
+For North American systems, each headbox (Main and Drone) requires a dedicated 15 amp circuit (unless you have the Titan 2 compressor, in which case you will require a 240VAC/15A circuit per Main & Drone).
+Each 3-outlet relay box requires a dedicated 20 amp circuit.
+Each 5-outlet relay box requires a dedicated 30 amp circuit.
 If the circuits are not dedicated, other non-HVO devices may be using power and reducing the available amperage.

 Symptom: System not filling as fast as normal

-MAX and Mighty Mite compressors have a “dump valve”, which is a solenoid attached to an exhaust port on the compressor.
-Its purpose is to enable the compressor to start without resistance caused by back-pressure.
-The dump valve is attached to a clear 1/4″ oxygen line that runs through a hole in the center of the headbox.
+The HVO System compressors are equipped with a “dump valve”, which is a solenoid attached the compressor.
+Its purpose is to enable the compressor to start without resistance caused by built-up pressure.
+The dump valve is attached to an oxygen exhaust line that runs through a hole in the center of the headbox.

 Another potential issue can come from the compressor particle filter.
 If you have a MAX compressor, open the headbox and find the bell-shaped particle filter.
 This component is situated on the silver bar on top of the compressor (see photo below).
 If the particle filter is not in the position shown in the photo, you can move it into that position without any tools.
 In addition, the black part is threaded.
 If it is loose, the filter will leak.
 Hand tighten clockwise to ensure that it is firmly closed.

-- Are the brass manifold connectors seated correctly and hand-tightened?
+- Are all connections from the individual oxygen concentrators secure (this is usually a brass nut attached to a 1/4" flexible line), seated correctly, and hand-tightened?
 Poorly seated fittings can allow air to be drawn in which can dilute the purity of stored oxygen.

-- Are all of your oxygen concentrators turned on?
-Check the power switch on each concentrator.
-Look for warning lights.
+- Are all of your oxygen concentrators turned on when the system is charging?
+Do this test while the HVO System is charging (i.e. the tank pressure is below the low setpoint): check the power switch on each concentrator, look for warning lights or audible alarms.
 Check your circuit breaker panel for tripped breakers.